1andyhopper/nita/docs/step-by-step-nita-project.md

   - **Purpose**: Proper configuration of the subnet mask is crucial for establishing correct routing and communication paths within the network.
 A misconfigured subnet mask can prevent the device from communicating with other devices on the same network.
   - **Example**: `255.255.255.0`, `255.255.255.128`

+## Yaml-to-Excel
+Another effective method you can adopt for managing your device configurations is to utilise the [NITA-yaml-to-excel](https://github.com/Juniper/nita-yaml-to-excel) tool.
+This approach begins with the creation of a the required YAML files, which are the structured variables for your devices.
+These YAML files are written to include all the necessary details such as device interfaces, routing-options and other relevant parameters for the devices you intend to deploy across the network.

+Once you have prepared and finalised the set of YAML files, the NITA-yaml-to-excel tool can be employed to streamline the process of converting this structured data into the Excel spreadsheet format used in NITA.
+This conversion is beneficial as it allows for easier data manipulation, analysis, and eventually uploading.
+The tool will take your YAML files as input and automatically generate the corresponding Excel sheet, ensuring that all the necessary information is accurately transferred.

+For detailed guidance on using this tool, including installation, configuration, and usage instructions, please refer to the accompanying documentation.

 ## Integration with NITA:
-Once the spreadsheet is populated, and uploaded to NITA, NITA will utilize the data you’ve entered in the workbook to generate the relevant YAML files.
+Once the spreadsheet is populated, and uploaded to NITA, NITA will utilise the data you’ve entered in the workbook to generate the relevant YAML files in the manner required for NITA.
 This eliminates the need for manual file creation and ensures consistency for device configurations.
 It is crucial to remember where you store the file so you can locate and upload this to NITA later!.

 ----